GS1 digital link resolver explained

 Table of Contents

 How can a digital link QR code serve not only a web address but many different purposes?
 What’s the magic that makes this code work with both professional scanners and consumer phones, redirecting users to the most appropriate resource?
-The answer is a resolving service.
+The answer is a resolver service.
 In this guide, you will discover what the GS1 digital link resolver is, how it works, and how to implement one for your business.

 What is the GS1 digital link standard?